 There was also a dance studio that holds a variety of different dance classes for Googlers to sign up for.

 Perhaps in part due to the previous perk, Googlers are fit and gorgeous.
 I have no photographic proof of this.
 Just trust me.

 Apparently, while I was busy admiring the dance studio, I missed out on the crown jewel of the entire Googleplex: the bathrooms.

 My mom had to tell me about the many wonders of the toilets.
 The seats are heated, and there is a control on the side that lets you…um, how to put this delicately…lets you wash your front or your back, bidet style, and it even lets you control the water pressure and temperature.
 And yes, my mom got pictures:

 So, you wanna work at Google now?

 Get in line.
-Google gets about a million applicants a year, and only 0.5 percent of them get a job there.
+Google gets more than a million applicants a year.

 But if all you really want is to see the campus, the public is welcome to walk around the outside and see things like the Android sculpture garden.
 There is plenty to see outside.